DanPorter/babelscan/README.md

 Data fields are stored in a format independent way, with the abiliity to find close matches to a requested field.

-3D datasets such as images from detectors are specially hanelled and contain several special functions.
+3D datasets such as images from detectors are specially handelled and contain several special functions.

 If packages lmfit and matplotlib are available, fitting and plotting options are included in the BabelScan object.